tekartik/sqflite/packages_web/sqflite_common_ffi_web/README.md

 ### Setup binaries

-Implementation requires sqlite3.wasm binaries into your web folder as well as a sqflite specific service worker.
+Implementation requires sqlite3.wasm binaries into your web folder as well as a sqflite specific shared worker.

 You can install binaries using the command: